 How To Get The Rhythm

-The other technique I often use with my hitters is to ask them to swing like they are listening to their favorite song.
+The other technique I often use with my hitters is to ask them to swing like they are listening to a favorite song that has a constant rhythm.
 I get frustrated when I observe hitters take practice swings in the on-deck circle that look awkward and disjointed.
-These hitters are trying to focus on individual components of the swing.
+These hitters are making the mistake of trying to focus on individual components of the swing.
 Unfortunately, the time to work on hitting mechanics is not moments before facing a pitcher in a game.

 I encourage hitters to make each practice swing as smooth and rhythmic as possible, without any concern for the position of the hands, arms, body, or the bat.
 This will ensure hitters are as loose as possible, and it will also help calm the mind before entering the batter’s box.